mrozowski/scheduler-demo/readme.md

 Simple usage of quartz to create scheduled job from configuration.

+It can be used as a template to implement scheduled jobs in your project.

 In 'application.yaml' file can add and configure multiple jobs

 ```yaml